 There is an agreement between ASTR and STR (The Society of Thoracic Radiology).
 The agreement between the two societies was signed by the presidents of the two societies on January 1, 2020 after the 4th ACTI.
 The effective date is from the January 2020 to December 2024.

 The opening ceremony of 4th ACTI in Shanghai, China

-Lifetime Achievement Award to Prof. Jung-Gi Im of 4th ACTI
+Lifetime Achievement Award to Prof. Jung-Gi Im of 4^{th} ACTI

-The conjoint session of AOSOR-ASTR during 4th ACTI in Shanghai, China the 4th ACTI in Shanghai, China
+The conjoint session of AOSOR-ASTR during 4th ACTI in Shanghai, China